mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 `this guide <bot_application_guide>`.

 .. tip::
-   If it's the first time you're using Red, you should check our `getting-started` guide that will walk you through all essential information on how to interact with Red.
+   If it's the first time you're using Edu, you should check our `getting-started` guide that will walk you through all essential information on how to interact with Edu.